chauff/cse1500-web-transcripts/Assignment-1.md

 8. [Reversi](https://en.wikipedia.org/wiki/Reversi): 2 players
 9. [Backgammon](https://en.wikipedia.org/wiki/Backgammon): 2 players

-*If your team has a different idea and wants to implement another board game that has at least the functionalities listed above, please get explicit permission from the instructors before you start doing any work by emailing (XXX) your team ID and a short description of the game you have in mind.*
+*If your team has a different idea and wants to implement another board game that has at least the functionalities listed above, please get explicit permission from the instructors before you start doing any work by emailing (cse1500-ewi@tudelft.nl) your team ID and a short description of the game you have in mind.*

 ### 4.1)